An a posteriori error estimator for the spectral fractional power of the Laplacian: Acknowledgements

 R.B.\ would like to acknowledge the support of the ASSIST research project of the University of Luxembourg.
 This publication has been prepared in the framework of the DRIVEN TWINNING project funded by the European Union's Horizon 2020 Research and Innovation programme under Grant Agreement No.\ 811099.
-F.C.'s work is partially supported by the I-Site BFC project NAANoD and the EIPHI Graduate School (contract ANR-17-EURE-0002).
+F.C. is grateful of the Center for Mathematical Modeling grant FB20005.
+His work is partially supported by the I-Site BFC project NAANoD and the EIPHI Graduate School (contract ANR-17-EURE-0002).